bibledit/old/osx/README.md

 * The bibledit library written in C++, compiled for OS X.
 * The system web browser displaying pages through the bibledit library.

+## Sandboxing

+With the app sandboxed enabled in Xcode, the app cannot write to the webroot folder in the app's Resources.
+To deal with this, the app copies the webroot folder to within the sandbox.

 ## libcurl

 The bibledit library depends on libcurl.
 Bibledit should be linked with some version of libcurl.